slip-slap/slip-slap.github.io/_posts/2019-10-16-math-change-mathematical-analysis-variational-methods.md

 ---
 layout: post
-title: "Variational method"
+title: "F.A.: Variational method"
 keywords: ["functional"]
 description: ""
 category: "math"
-tags: ["change"]
+tags: ["change","F.A."]
 ---
 {% include JB/setup %}

 #### terminology
 1. functional: in mathematical analysis, more generally and historically, it refers to a mapping from a space **X** into the real numbers.  or sometimes into the complex numbers, for the purpose of establishing a calculus-like structure on **X**.